Rhubarb Soup

 Ingredients

-• 3 slices regular bacon, or 2 thick cut slices minced (omit bacon and add 1 tablespoon olive or vegetable oil to make this recipe vegetarian)
+• 3 slices regular bacon, or 2 thick cut slices minced (omit bacon and add 1 Tbsp olive or vegetable oil to make this recipe vegetarian)

 • 1 medium onion chopped